-SIGNIFICANT DIRECT ASPECTS ENVIRONMENTAL ASPECT ACTIVITY/AREA ENVIRONMENTAL IMPACT OPERATIONAL CONDITIONS CONTROL METHODS Energy Transversal consumption of energy in building by regular activities Depletion of Normal Monitoring of consumption; equipment adaptation Consumption ICT Data Centre natural resources Monitoring of consumption; equipment adaptation Water consumption Transversal consumption of water in building by regular activities Depletion of natural resources Normal Monitoring of consumption; Equipment adaptation;
+SIGNIFICANT DIRECT ASPECTS ENVIRONMENTAL ASPECT ACTIVITY/AREA ENVIRONMENTAL IMPACT OPERATIONAL CONDITIONS CONTROL METHODS Energy Transversal consumption of energy in building by regular activities Depletion of natural resources Depletion of Normal Normal Monitoring of consumption; equipment adaptation Consumption ICT Data Centre Monitoring of consumption; equipment adaptation Water consumption Transversal consumption of water in building by regular activities Depletion of natural resources Normal Monitoring of consumption; Equipment adaptation;

-SIGNIFICANT INDIRECT ASPECTS ENVIRONMENTAL ASPECT ACTIVITY/AREA ENVIRONMENTAL IMPACT OPERATIONAL CONDITIONS CONTROL METHODS Travel flights Monitoring of missions and meetings Energy Consumption Staff commuting by personal vehicle Depletion of natural resources Normal Number of cars in garage per day Staff commuting by public transport None Atmospheric emissions Travel flights Atmospheric Normal Monitoring of missions and meetings Staff commuting by personal vehicle pollution NUTTIAI Number of cars in garage per day
+SIGNIFICANT INDIRECT ASPECTS ENVIRONMENTAL ASPECT ACTIVITY/AREA ENVIRONMENTAL IMPACT OPERATIONAL CONDITIONS CONTROL METHODS Travel flights Depletion of natural resources Normal Monitoring of missions and meetings Energy Consumption Staff commuting by personal vehicle Number of cars in garage per day Staff commuting by public transport None Atmospheric emissions Travel flights Atmospheric Atmospheric Atmospheric Name Monitoring of missions and meetings Staff commuting by personal vehicle pollution Normal Number of cars in garage per day

-The COVID-19 pandemic was declared during EMSA's review of environmental aspects and impacts in 2020.Different levels of consecutive office shutdowns caused by the pandemic changed EMSA's environmental impacts as initially reviewed by May 2020.
+The COVID-19 pandemic was declared during EMSA's review of environmental aspects and impacts in 2020.
+Different levels of consecutive office shutdowns caused by the pandemic changed EMSA's environmental impacts as initially reviewed by May 2020.
 For most of the year, the majority of staff moved to teleworking, with approximately 15-25% of the total workforce in the office, on average, at any one time.
 From January to April 2021 most staff members returned to teleworking with less than 10% of the workforce in the office at any given time.
 Therefore, the environmental impacts differed during these phases; the more staff remained in telework mode, the less environmental impact occurred from travel and commuting.
 However, some consumptions and impacts linked to the maintenance of the building remained.